 17. Go to the pet store to see the animals.

-18. Get toenails and fingernails polished by family member
+18. Get toenails and fingernails polished by a family member.

-19. Listen to music of choice in bedroom or on headphones (should be age appropriate).
+19. Listen to music of choice (should be age-appropriate).

 20. Put a model together (such as a model car).